History of Lithuanian culture: The development

 So the short period during which Lithuanian-language culture was fostered by the Society of Jesus had positive effects.

 After the middle of the 17th century, a moderate rise of Lithuanian-speaking culture took place.
 Politically it was the time of turmoils and wars.
-Despite of it towns were growing in Lithuania and various new realities came into life.
+Despite this, towns were growing in Lithuania and various new realities came into life.
 The number of urban people increased and newcomers (in much cases Lithuanian-speaking) had significant input to it.
 The degree of communication between state and town officials and ordinary inhabitants increased as well.
 This development caused necessary changes in language policy.
 In non-orthodox regions of G.D.L. the middle and lower strata of urban people used Lithuanian.
 And only some regions in the South of G.D.L. as Grodna, Augustów regions and Vilnius town (not region) were exceptions to it, having however Lithuanian-speaking population parts, mostly in lower strata.
 This situation caused it to be necessary for the highest stratum of nobles to know Lithuanian too.
 The prestige of Lithuanian was increasing at this time and we can speak about some relative expansion and renovation of Lithuanian-speaking culture.

 Lithuanian didn't gain official status then.
 Among various causes of it, some more significant must be emphasized.
 Firstly, the two biggest towns in G.D.L. were polonized earlier and more than other towns.
 Secondly, position of Catholic church in G.D.L. was favorable to Polish.
 Adding to this, whereas publishing of books was sponsored by the highest nobles and by Catholic and Orthodox churches, publishing of books in Lithuanian did not increase.
 Lithuanian-language books became more and more inconspicuous among Polish and Latin publications.

 As a result, the Lithuanian-speaking culture did not expand among the highest nobles.
 But some positive changes took place in this time too.
 The language was modernized, it was no longer a language of mere country people.
 Style of courtesy re-appeared in the language (some style of this kind had to exist in pre-Christian Lithuania).
 All this contributed to the existence of a Lithuanian-speaking culture among further generations of nobles and urban people.
 And these processes, going on only on a part of the territory of G.D.L., were a sign of a growing modern Lithuania.